volpatto/firedrake_scripts/README.md

     * Linear Darcy flow with homogeneous permeability coefficient;
     * Linear Darcy flow with heterogeneous (discontinuous) permeability coefficient;
-    * Non-linear transient Darcy flow coupled with Peng-Robinson Equation of States (PR-EoS) to mimic compressible flow in rigid porous media with low permeability (inspired in Shale rocks).
+    * Non-linear transient Darcy flow coupled with Peng-Robinson Equation of States (PR-EoS) to mimic compressible flow in rigid porous medium with low permeability (inspired in Shale rocks).
 * 2D cases:
     * Non-linear steady-state Helmholtz based on the example provided by [Firedrake's repo](https://github.com/firedrakeproject/firedrake);
-    * Non-linear Darcy flow inspired by compressible gas flow in a rigid porous media with low permeability, such as reservoir composed by Shale rocks.
+    * Non-linear Darcy flow inspired by compressible gas flow in a rigid porous medium with low permeability, such as reservoir composed by Shale rocks.
 There is two cases exemplifying how to plot results in two fashions: VTK files and matplotlib/Firedrake.